chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-08-10-manage-your-svg-files-with-eleventys-render-plugin.md

 ## Updated method

 Turns out you can access the compiler within the Eleventy config file thanks to `eleventyConfig.nunjucksAsyncShortcodes.renderFile`.
 I now have a shorter (asynchronous!) shortcode that takes a filename and optional parameters.
-The `isNjk` parameter is folded into the SVG options to declutter things, so it's even easier to write!
+The `isNjk` parameter is folded into the SVG options to declutter things, so it’s even easier to write!

 ```js
 eleventyConfig.addAsyncShortcode('svg', async function (filename, svgOptions = {}) {